Gilly on a rampage

 What was on paper the most unappetising match of the World Cup produced a classic in New Plymouth, as the minnows Zimbabwe and Sri Lanka shared 625 runs in 99 overs.
 Andy Flower, on his ODI debut, hit an unbeaten 115 to take Zimbabwe to 312 for 4, and with Sri Lanka 213 for 5 in the 39th, it looked all over.
 Then Arjuna Ranatunga tucked in with an unbeaten 61-ball 88, and Sri Lanka even had the luxury of four spare deliveries when they sealed victory by three wickets.

-On the same day West Indies cruised purposefully past Pakistan in their opening match of the tournament, at the MCG.
+West Indies cruised purposefully past Pakistan in their opening match of the World Cup, at the MCG.
 Pakistan made 220 for 2 from their 50 overs, a nothing score that needed either more runs or wickets lopped on, and West Indies didn't lose a wicket in getting past them.
 They did lose Brian Lara, though, who was yorked flush on the toe by Wasim Akram and had to retire hurt.

 England's first captain is born.
 James Lillywhite played in two Tests, against Australia in 1876-77, leading England in both.
 His left-arm slow-medium was very effective, and he took six wickets to help England to victory in the second match.
 He later became an umpire, and was the longest surviving member of England's first Test side when he died in Chichester in 1929.